 It is replaced by a DirectoryProperty found at Project.layout.buildDirectory.
 See the ProjectLayout interface for details.

 Note that, at this stage, Gradle will not print deprecation warnings if you still use Project.buildDir.
-We know this is a big change and want to give time for authors of major plugins to move away from its usage first.
+We know this is a big change, and we want to give the authors of major plugins time to stop using it.

-The switch from a File to a DirectoryProperty requires adaptations in build logic.
+Switching from a File to a DirectoryProperty requires adaptations in build logic.
 The main impact is that you cannot use the property inside a String to expand it.
-Instead, you should leverage the dir and file methods to compute the location you want.
+Instead, you should leverage the dir and file methods to compute your desired location.

-Here is an example for creating a file, where the following:
+Here is an example of creating a file where the following:

 build.gradle.kts